 MOD AUS/91A23A2/4

-5.526 In the bands 19.7-20.2 GHz and 29.5-30 GHz in Region 2, and in the bands 20.1-20.2 GHz and 29.9-30 GHz in Regions 1 and 3, networks which are both in the fixed-satellite service and in the mobile-satellite may include links between earth stations at specified or unspecified points or while in motion, through one or more satellites for point-to-point and point-to-multipoint communications.
+5.526 In the bands 19.7-20.2 GHz and 29.5-30 GHz, networks which are in the fixed-satellite service may include links between earth stations at specified or unspecified points or while in motion, through one or more satellites for point-to-point and point-to-multipoint communications.
+Such use shall be in accordance with Resolution [AUS-A92] (WRC-15) (WRC-15)

 Reasons: Adoption of this proposal would better facilitate the use of ESOMPs the 19.7-20.2 GHz and 29.5-30.0 GHz bands consistently in all three Regions.
 It would also facilitate the submission of notices relating to the earth station class of station UC to the BR and the registration of the link between a space station in the FSS and ESOMPs under the relevant coordination and notification procedures in conformity with the specific FSS bands and conditions specified in RR No. 5.526.